tamimology/synology-to-ubuntu-migration/README.md

 sudo apt remove linux-modules-6.5.0*
 ```

-- Last step is re-edit the GRUB menu and make it boot the installed kernel, regadless of the version, so that if the kernel was updated to a later built, it boots automatically
+- The last step is re-edit the GRUB menu and make it boot the installed kernel, regardless of the version so that if the kernel was updated to a later build, it boots automatically
 `sudoedit /etc/default/grub`

 - Now replace _`GRUB_DEFAULT="Advanced options for Ubuntu>Ubuntu, with Linux 5.15.90-051590-generic"`_ back to _`GRUB_DEFAULT=0`_